8-Day Tuscany Writing Retreat With Alan Watt

 I began speaking with the owner, Nicola.
 And to my delight, he was both charming and very accommodating, and has since become a dear friend.
 He not only runs the villa, but has become our 24-7 concierge, meeting our guests every need, from door-to-door laundry service, to spontaneous drives into town for an afternoon cappuccino.

 From the moment you arrive, I want you to feel safe and supported so that you're free to do the work you came here to do.
 You're going to have fun, and you will be immersed in the world of story.
 The Tuscany retreat is a hive of creativity and imagination - a place where you will meet some very special people from across the globe, and you will likely bond and forge relationships that will extend beyond the retreat itself.

 2024 is the fourth time we will return to Tuscany.
 The theme this coming spring is Love and Freedom.
 While we will focus on the craft of storytelling, we’re going to do a deep dive into the experience of love and how it gets reframed in story, moving from an external want to an inner need.
 Love is the mystery on the table in every story.
 When you locate the love, you will naturally find the drama.

 I believe that our sole purpose as artists is to build a body of work.
 I believe that life is short and that we're here to make memories.
 Come join us in Tuscany and celebrate the wonder of your creative imagination.
 I look forward to seeing you soon.

-Retreat includes accommodation, gourmet meals, wine, shuttle to villa, workshops, 24-hour concierge.
-PLUS, 90-day workshop of your choice (value $1000) or story consult (value $600) to take within the next 12 months.
+Retreat includes private room, meals, wine, workshops, concierge service, shuttle to villa - plus a 90-day workshop or one-on-one story consult with Alan to take within the next 36 months.
 Travel not included.